 Rubrics for Assessment

 Rubrics are scoring tools with pre-established criteria that specify the level of quality for a performance on an assessment.
-Rubrics serve many purposes:
+Reasons to use rubrics includes:

 SHAPE America Appropriate Practices

 - 4.2.2 Assessments include clearly defined criteria that are articulated to students as part of instruction before the assessment.

 - Use standards as guidelines and include benchmarks or exemplars.

 - Be flexible when evaluating (there may be more than 1 correct answer).

 - Set the top level as something challenging but achievable and set one level as the minimum cut score.